melisa1026/projects/README.md

 3) Arduino project: This is a school project for an Arduino mini car that avoids bumping into walls. (view in folder)

-4) Instagram filters: These are some filters I made for Instagram on Spark AR. (view in folder)

-5) Arts: Here is some of my artwork that was made on Procreate, Flipaclip and Blender. https://photos.app.goo.gl/zdHnP5qRFUwAyhoV6
+4) Arts: Here is some of my artwork that was made on Procreate, Flipaclip and Blender. https://photos.app.goo.gl/zdHnP5qRFUwAyhoV6